muquit/privategpt/markdowns/intro.md

 lets you query your local documents using natural language with Large Language Models (LLM) running through [ollama](https://ollama.com) locally or over network.
 Everything runs on your local machine or network so your documents stay private.
-It has both web and command- that you can use to ask questions about your documents.
+It has both web and command line interface that you can use to ask questions about your documents.

 The project is under heavy development, please try it out give us your